jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 3. The `GET` request is sent to a port *p* of the user's device, where *p* is the port number set by the client's process.
 4. The DNS lookup maps the destination IP address for the URL host, if the IP for that host is not cached by the client, to direct the HTTP request to the server once the DNS request has been responded.
 5. The processing and successive encapsulations of lower layers is taking place: multiplexing and segmentation in the Transport layer; packaging and network-to-network traveling at the Internet layer; framing, *de-framing* and reframing, and device-to-device transportation at the Data Link layer level, etc., until the packet reaches the server, opens it, reassembles the segments, performs demultiplexing, and finally opens the request on port 80 (the port by default for HTTP) and processes the HTTP request sent by the client.
-6. Once the server has processed the request, it then sends an HTTP response to the client, including a header with the status line, and usually some headers with information about the response data and useful information for the client, plus the data of the resource requested in the response body, in this case, raw HTML code.
+6. Once the server has processed the request, it then sends an HTTP response to the client, including a header with the status line, and usually some headers with information about the response data and useful information for the client, plus the data of the resource requested in the response body, in this example, raw HTML code.
 7. When the client receives the response, it will process the information within it and will render the HTML code contained in the response body in a human user-friendly way, with the help of the response headers.
 And, if the HTML contains references to other resources (like images), the browser automatically will send the corresponding `GET` requests for those too, and the cycle will be repeated until the client stops sending more requests.

 ## State and statelessness